qinyanjuidavid/SaveONE-life/README.md

 ## Orphanage Profile Page
-> - *On orphanage profile page,* Orphan Keeper/ Admin will be able to update profile and other information which include ( group photo, number of childrens, phone number and other account information)
+> - *On orphanage profile page,* Orphanage manager/ Admin will be able to update profile and other information which include ( group photo, number of childrens, phone number and other account information)
 > - Also orphanage will be able to query through and see the donations they have received, this data is restored from firebase firestore.
 > - He/She will be able to check and call donors on this fragment (Screenshot no. 3) if they have not received donations and manage all other things from this fragment.